 Jayanth Kashyap B is one such person who raised GBP 50,000 through crowdfunding platforms to fund his MBA from Säid Business School (Oxford University).
 You can read his inspiring story on how he raised this money

-Prodigy Finance and CommonBond are two such companies who will fund your MBA through a community platform consisting of MBA alumni, institutional investors, and qualified private investors.
 Also, you do not need to pay the student loan back until six months after graduation.
-They also offer scholarships to its borrowers.
+They also offer scholarships to their borrowers.
 You can log on to their websites to know your eligibility for a student loan.

 The Mom and Pop Bank